bradleyjay/datadog_test/datadog/answers.md

 ## Add your custom metric scoped over your host to the Timeboard

-From my example Timeboard, I'll start building each feature that will get added to the Timeboard by our ```api.Timeboard.create()``` call, as a graph.
+From my example Timeboard, I started building each feature that would be added to the Timeboard by the ```api.Timeboard.create()``` call, as a graph.
 I did try implementing this first as a call to send metrics directly via api.Metric.send() (detailed [here](https://docs.datadoghq.com/api/?lang=python#post-time-series-points)), but while that made the metric available on Datadog for my localhost, it didn't generate the graph as I intended.
-As I'm testing syntax, I'm deleting incorrect Timeboards via the command
+As I tested syntax, I deleted incorrect Timeboards via the command

     dog timeboard show_all
     dog timeboard delete <timeboard id>